MinecraftServerControl/mscs/README.md

 This will give the user you created in the config (by default, the user `minecraft`) access to write in the `/opt/mscs` folder.
 If you configured MSCS manually when you installed the script, then replace `minecraft` with the name of the user you made.

 That's it!
-If you wish to configure the script manually, please visit the [wiki page](https://github.com/Roflicide/MinecraftServerControlScript/wiki/Manual-Configuration).
+If you wish to configure the script manually, please visit the [wiki page](https://github.com/sandain/MinecraftServerControlScript/wiki/Manual-Configuration).

-## Creating and importing worlds
+## Getting started guide
 So you successfully installed the script--great!

 At first, you probably want to [create a new world](#create-new-world) or [import an existing world](#import-existing-world) into the script.